mollie/api-documentation/source/orders/status-changes.rst

 ^^^^^^^^^^^
     The order has been created, but nothing else has happened yet.

-    * This is not a status Mollie will call your webhook for.
     * All order lines will also be in the ``created`` state.
     * Can transition to: ``paid``, ``pending``, ``authorized``, ``expired`` and ``canceled``.